-The Surface tablets, ill-fated Windows phones and the latest version of Windows 10 all replaced the now defunct Internet Explorer 11 with Edge.
+The Surface tablets, ill-fated Windows phones, and the latest version of Windows 10 all replaced the now-defunct Internet Explorer 11 with Edge.

 That’s not a bad thing with recent Microsoft adverts claiming Edge runs up to 48% faster than Chrome.

-When it comes to search engines, we all have our own personal favourites.
+When it comes to search engines, we all have our own personal favorites.
 It comes as no surprise that the default search engine used by Microsoft Edge is Bing; it is owned by them after all.

-Cortana, Apple’s Siri and Yahoo are also powered by Bing.
+Cortana, Apple’s Siri, and Yahoo are also powered by Bing.

-There may not be too much you can do about Cortana, Siri or Yahoo but this guide will help you change your default search engine on your new Edge browser.
+There may not be too much you can do about Cortana, Siri, or Yahoo but this guide will help you change your default search engine on your new Edge browser.

-Google is without doubt the preferred search engine of the masses.
+Google is, without doubt, the preferred search engine of the masses.

 A recent breakdown of the market share of the top internet search engines showed Google held an impressive 90.31% share compared to the second-placed Bing at only 3.2%.
-Even with a slower growth rate Google is so far out in front it’s unlikely anything will ever catch up.
+Even with a slower growth rate Google is so far out in front, it’s unlikely anything will ever catch up.

-Before we start changing your web browsers search engine to Google, let’s see why it is such a popular choice.
+Before we start changing your web browser’s search engine to Google, let’s see why it is such a popular choice.